A poster competition with a conscience…change by design

-RAREsolutions is an exciting poster design competition launched by the Cambridge Rare Disease Network as part of its RAREfest20 online festival.
-A free, virtual public festival, celebrating and raising awareness about rare disease by having fun with science, technology, research and the arts.
-RAREsolutions is a competition with a conscience designed to educate, engage and empower: breaking down myths about rare disease; teaching about science; meeting RAREpeople; seeing and creating amazing ways in which technology and engineering can make things possible.
+RAREsolutions is an exciting poster design competition launched as part of the RAREfest20 online festival.
+RAREfest is a free, virtual public festival raising awareness about rare disease by having fun with science, technology and the arts.

-Life can throw up all sorts of accessibility challenges for those living with sensory and physical disabilities.
-You will be presented with design challenges by RAREambassadors, people who want to live life to the full but are finding their environment makes it harder for them to do things independently.
+Life can throw up all sorts of accessibility challenges for those living with rare conditions.
+Check out the design challenge films by our RAREambassadors, people like you who want to live life to the full but are finding their environment makes that tough.

 HOW DO I GET INVOLVED?